 Sew a plain triangle to the cut side of your striped triangle and press to the side.
 Repeat for the other 3 striped triangles.

 Use your ruler to straighten the other side of the block, taking care not to cut too much away.
-Take your first long strip and sew it to the long edge, allowing a little overhang.
+Take your remaining long strip and sew it to the long edge, allowing a little overhang at the top and bottom.
 Now sew the other side of the leaf to the strip.
 Despite the amount of fabric build up in the central section of the block, I pressed my seam to the side and had no problems.
 Do what works for you.

 You now have a completed leaf skeleton block!
 All that’s left to do is to square it up.
 Due to the improvisational nature of the block the finished size will depended on a few things, most notably the amount you trimmed from the side before inserting you leaf’s spine.
 You may notice that you fabric has distorted somewhat, due to all the bias edges.
 Panic not!
 This is a fun block and shouldn’t course stress.
 Just trim all your blocks down to the size of your smallest one.
 I found that I could trim mine to 6″ X 10.5″ for a block that finishes at 5.5″ x 10″.